Eisenacher Motorenwerk: Continuing BMW production

-One of the pre-World War II BMW factories was located in Eisenach, which after the war was taken over by the Soviets, since Eisenach was situated in the Soviet occupation zone.
+One of the pre-World War II BMW factories was located in Eisenach, which was initially occupied by American forces in April 1945.
+It had already been agreed between the allies that the whole of Thuringia would fall within the Soviet occupation zone: transfer of the region to the Soviets took place in July 1945.
+The tooling for BMW's manufacturing facility had been hidden in nearby mines during the war, but the entire operations were intended to be crated up and taken by rail to the Soviet Union as part of the substantial post war reparations package.
+Initially, the plant focused on making cooking pots and wheelbarrows and the like, but surviving workers returning from the war recommenced automobile production on a small scale, using prewar designs and depending on existing parts stocks.
+Albert Seidler, the man in charge of Eisenach motor bike production, had a brand new BMW 321 (with red seats) assembled and presented it to Marshal Georgy Zhukov.
+The Russians were evidently impressed, and agreed to halt dismantling the plant if the workers were able to assemble five more cars in one week.
+Zhukov issued order no. 93 in October 1945, agreeing to have finished cars sent to the Soviet Union as part of the reparations package rather than the plant itself.
+Ten cars and 23 motorcycles were completed that very month.
+The plant then passed under the control of "Sowjetische AG Maschinenbau Awtowelo", a Soviet directed holding company focused on vehicle production.

+Initial production was reserved for Soviet and government use; production for civilian use and commercial exports commenced in 1948.
 The factory continued producing cars and motorcycles under the BMW brand, but after a lawsuit in 1952 they had to change the name to EMW instead.
-The logotype was also similar, but instead of the blue BMW used, EMW used red.
+The logotype was also similar, but instead of the blue used by BMW (representing the flag of Bavaria), EMW used red, for the Communist red flag.

 The Kasernierte Volkspolizei (a paramilitary police branch which preceded the National People's Army) and the succeeding East German armed forces needed vehicles and expressed interest in reviving production of the BMW 325, an unsuccessful wartime off-road Einheits-PKW (standardized military light utility vehicle) built by BMW in Eisenach.
 This was developed into the new EMW 325/3, of which 166 were built in 1952.
-This remilitarization, however, was in violation of the terms of the Potsdam Conference and led to protests from the West.
+This remilitarization, however, violated the terms of the Potsdam Conference and led to protests from the West.